 The lowest commonly encountered radio frequencies are produced by high-voltage AC power transmission lines at frequencies of 50 or 60 Hz.
-(See Figure 24.10.)
+(See Figure 24.9.)
 These extremely long wavelength electromagnetic waves (about 6000 km!) are one means of energy loss in long-distance power transmission.

-Figure 24.10 This high-voltage traction power line running to Eutingen Railway Substation in Germany radiates electromagnetic waves with very long wavelengths. (credit: Zonk43, Wikimedia Commons)
+FIGURE 24.9 This high-voltage traction power line running to Eutingen Railway Substation in Germany radiates electromagnetic waves with very long wavelengths. (credit: Zonk43, Wikimedia Commons)

-There is an ongoing controversy regarding potential health hazards associated with exposure to these electromagnetic fields (E-fields).
+There was a concern regarding potential health hazards associated with exposure to these electromagnetic fields (E-fields).
 Some people suspect that living near such transmission lines may cause a variety of illnesses, including cancer.
-But demographic data are either inconclusive or simply do not support the hazard theory.
+But these power lines produce non-ionizing radiation, which government environmental organizations, medical researchers, and cancer organizations indicate are not risk factors for illness.
 Recent reports that have looked at many European and American epidemiological studies have found no increase in risk for cancer due to exposure to E-fields.

 Extremely low frequency (ELF) radio waves of about 1 kHz are used to communicate with submerged submarines.
 The ability of radio waves to penetrate salt water is related to their wavelength (much like ultrasound penetrating tissue)-the longer the wavelength, the farther they penetrate.
 Since salt water is a good conductor, radio waves are strongly absorbed by it, and very long wavelengths are needed to reach a submarine under the surface.
-(See Figure 24.11.)
+(See Figure 24.10.)

-Figure 24.11 Very long wavelength radio waves are needed to reach this submarine, requiring extremely low frequency signals (ELF).
+FIGURE 24.10 Very long wavelength radio waves are needed to reach this submarine, requiring extremely low frequency signals (ELF).
 Shorter wavelengths do not penetrate to any significant depth.

 AM radio waves are used to carry commercial radio signals in the frequency range from 540 to 1600 kHz.
 The abbreviation AM stands for amplitude modulation, which is the method for placing information on these waves.
-(See Figure 24.12.)
+(See Figure 24.11.)
 A carrier wave having the basic frequency of the radio station, say 1530 kHz, is varied or modulated in amplitude by an audio signal.
 The resulting wave has a constant frequency, but a varying amplitude.